kden/kden.github.io/README.md

 Like many software engineers, the vast majority of the code I've worked on over the course of my career has been proprietary, so I can't make it part of my portfolio.
 Unless otherwise stated, projects on this page were done on my own time.

+Use of AI has been disclosed where applicable.
+The text of this portfolio was written without AI.

 ## [Sunlight Sensor Project](sunlight-sensor/README.md)

 [View the Sunlight Sensor Project](sunlight-sensor/README.md)